 Where to stay

 Sheshan is in the Songjiang District, Shanghai.
-While Songjiang has become the new tourist destination, some tourist resorts are well-developed in the area.
+In recent years, Songjiang has become a new tourist destination.
 In general, hotels with high-standard are cheaper than those in the city centre.
-All hotels selected by me can be found at Booking.com or HotelsCombined.com.

 How to get there

-Take the Shanghai subway 9 and get off at the Sheshan station.
+Take the Shanghai Metro Line 9 and get off at the Sheshan station.
 Then, take the No. 92 and get off at the Sheshan National Forest Park station.
 However, the bus doesn’t arrive frequently.
 Meanwhile, some private persons offer a drive to the Sheshan.
 But don’t take their offers.
 It is not cheap and unsafe.
-It is easy to call an official taxi just outside the subway station.
-For example, the taxi to the south gate of East Sheshan costs around 17 RMB.
+It is easy to call an official taxi just outside the Metro station.

 What to pack

 The Sheshan Forest Park is a pleasant getaway from the urban hustle and bustle of Shanghai.
-To be well prepared for the outdoor excursion, I suggest to pack the following things:
+To make your trip enjoyable, I suggest to pack the following things:

-- Through the trails are all paved, you should still wear a pair of comfortable shoes to avoid potential accidents.
+- Wear a pair of comfortable shoes to avoid potential accidents.

 - Not all the toilets are at the newest standard.
 Prepare for some toilet paper to avoid embarrassing situations.